Mountain bike tours

 Turn-by-turn directions

-From Binn, follow the main road down into the valley.
-At the reservoir, fork left and follow the Leng valley road to Heiligkreuz.
-Below the cable car, turn right to tackle a 14-kilometre climb with 1,100 metre ascent.
-Leave the alpine road at Brunegge and head up the valley on a singletrack to Tanzbede, where the final stretch to the pass is a little steeper.
-After the Saflisch Pass, the path winds up to the Fleschbode reservoir.
-A narrow road then leads to Rosswald, before turning onto a forest road towards Schmidmatte.
-A single track leads you to point 1483 near Undri Eisten, before reaching Schallberg via a forest road.
-A further winding single track branches off to the right, followed by a side road leading to the start of the last section of single track.
-At the entrance to Riederwald, take a bisse path to the Rosswald bottom station.
-Finally, at junction 1067, take the side road via Bleike, Brei and Lingwurm to the town of Brig.
+Starting from Binn, follow the main road towards the valley.
+At the dam lake, turn left and follow the Leng valley road up to Heiligkreuz.
+Below the cable car, turn right to start a climb of 14 kilometers and 1100 meters of elevation gain.
+Leave the alpine road at Brunegge and ascend the valley via a singletrail to Tanzbede, whose last section to the pass is a bit steeper.
+After the Saflisch pass, the path winds up to the height of the Fleschbode dam lake.
+A narrow road then leads you to Rosswald, where you turn onto a forest road towards Schmidmatte.
+A singletrail leads you to point 1483 near Undri Eisten, then you reach Schallberg via a forest road.
+A winding singletrail forks right, then a secondary road leads to the start of the last section of singletrail.
+At the entrance to Riederwald, take a bisse path to the lower station of Rosswald.
+Finally, at point 1067, take the secondary road via Bleike, Brei, and Lingwurm to the town of Brig.

 Start